 And like these artists, Bizz uses music as a tool to address topics relevant to the lives of everyday people.
-On This 2 Shall Pass, he tackles issues of oppression, loneliness, and poverty, all while illustrating how he’s confronted them.
-It’s an album of reflection, for he encapsulates these themes to put light on the realities that people -like him- face.
-It’s a reality many endure daily, but Bizz ensures us that these struggles will bypass.
+On This 2 Shall Pass, he tackles issues of oppression, loneliness and poverty, all while illustrating how he’s confronted them.
+It’s an album of reflection, for he encapsulates these themes to put light on the realities that people like him face.
+It’s a reality many endure daily, but Bizz ensures us these struggles will, in time, bypass.

 The strongest component of the project is Bizz’s transparency.
 He delves into his deepest emotions, casting on his experiences and growth from his childhood.
 On “Perfect Son,” Bizz recites — from his father’s perspective — an open letter, acknowledging how hard he’s been as a father.
 On the second verse, Bizz then recites an open letter to his mother.
 He apologizes for his absence and admits how much the emergence of her sickness has affected him.

 Bizz continues to rest in his reflections on “Little Johnny.”
-It’s the story of the young, rebellious kid that grows up in the rough neighborhood and, eventually, hits a crossroad in their life.
+It’s the story of a young, rebellious kid that grows up a the rough neighborhood and, eventually, hits a crossroad in his life.
 In Bizz’s case, “Little Johnny” symbolizes his story growing up and becoming a young father, and how he resorted to crime to provide for his new family.
 He details how he planned to rob an artist but stopped after realizing that he would affect somebody’s life, and that they too are someone’s child.

 Toward the tail end of the project, Bizz steps outside himself and begins to analyze the societal issues in America.
-On “Rainfall” he chronicles the plight of the young African American man.
-Bizz doesn’t question the reason for Black deaths or injustices; He questions God, who he feels is responsible for its manifestation.
-Though Bizz questions God’s intentions, it’s because of people’s actions.
-This song may be a controversial or difficult listen, but it’s one that incites a perspective unheard from other artists.
+On “Rainfall,” he chronicles the plight of young African American men.
+Bizz doesn’t question the reason for Black deaths or injustices.
+He questions God, who he feels is responsible for its manifestation.
+This song may be a controversial or difficult listen, but it’s one that incites a perspective unheard of from other artists.